djplaner/canvas-collections/docs/community/collections-community.md

-# Canvas Collections Community
+# Collections Community

+## Building on the shoulders of giants

 Collections has only been possible due to the Canvas, Griffith University, and broader open source communities.
 They've provided the motivation, support, [related work](../about/related-work.md), knowledge, and tools that made Collections possible.

-Thank you.
+🙏 Thank you.

-Similarly, for Collections to be truly valuable will depend on the community which contributes to it.
-Here are some early suggestions for how you can contribute.
+## Getting involved?

+!!! question "How can contribute to Collections?"

+	1. Using Collections? - Share your experience, report bugs, and ask for new features.
+	2. Modifying Collections? - Learn how to get started with Collections development and, please, contribute your work back.

 === "Using Collections?"